 Call centers have a high rate of agent turnover, so there is a frequent need to hire new agents.
-By screening candidates carefully, manager stand a better chance of finding suitable new employees that will stay in their positions longer, thus reducing the turnover rate.
+By screening candidates carefully with specific contact center agent interview questions, managers stand a better chance of finding suitable new employees that will stay in their positions longer, thus reducing the turnover rate.

 The job interview is the best means to assess the candidate’s skills, experience and personality.
-Besides the obvious questions meant to gauge these qualities in an applicant, here are seven additional questions that should be part of the interview process.
+Besides the obvious questions meant to gauge these qualities in an applicant, here are seven additional call center agent interview questions that should be part of the interview process.

 Different contact centers use different systems for customer relationship management (CRM), quality assurance, call recording and workforce management.
 If the applicant is already familiar with the systems in place at your call center, that should expedite their acclimation into their new position.